froboy/yusaopeny_docs/content/en/docs/wiki/Install-Solr-site-search-for-Open-Y.md

 ## Legacy Solr Support

 The contrib [Search API Solr](https://www.drupal.org/project/search_api_solr) module supports a broad swath of Solr versions, but occasionally old versions are dropped from support in the main module.
-If, when enabling Y USA Open Y Search API, you encounter errors that your version of Solr is out of date, you may need to enable the [Search API Solr Legacy module](https://git.drupalcode.org/project/search_api_solr/-/blob/4.x/modules/search_api_solr_legacy/README.md].
+If, when enabling YMCA Website Services Search API, you encounter errors that your version of Solr is out of date, you may need to enable the [Search API Solr Legacy module](https://git.drupalcode.org/project/search_api_solr/-/blob/4.x/modules/search_api_solr_legacy/README.md].
 As of January 2022, Search API Solr Legacy supports Solr 3.6 through 6.4.

 The error message may look something like this: